Jack Posobiec: Political activities

+Ties to far-right extremists

-Posobiec's social media and political activities are linked to white supremacist movements.
+Posobiec's social media and political activities are linked to neo-Nazi and white supremacist movements.
 He has published multiple posts containing the white supremacist code "1488", or the Fourteen Words, and supports the use of the slogan.
 The 88 stands for HH, or Heil Hitler.
 In October 2016, Posobiec posted a tweet that included triple parentheses, an antisemitic symbol.
 In response to a 2017 Anti-Defamation League report on the alt-right, which included Posobiec, he tweeted a selfie of his visit to the Auschwitz-Birkenau Memorial in Poland: "The @ADL_National would be wise to remember what happened the last time people made lists of undesirables".

+In April 2017, Posobiec promoted on Twitter an event staged by Obóz Narodowo-Radykalny (ONR), a Polish neo-fascist movement that bombed Jewish homes in the 1930s.
+Posobiec later deleted his tweet promoting the event.

-In August 2017, following the 2017 Unite the Right rally in Charlottesville, Virginia, that led to violent clashes between white nationalists and anti-protesters, Posobiec said that the rally had become "massive propaganda" for the left and that the mainstream media was "fanning the flames of this violence."
+In August 2017, following the 2017 Unite the Right rally in Charlottesville, Virginia, that led to violent clashes between white nationalists and counter-protesters, Posobiec said that the rally had become "massive propaganda" for the left and that the mainstream media was "fanning the flames of this violence."
 He said that Trump should have disavowed Black Lives Matter.
 Posobiec later tweeted that he had consistently disavowed white nationalism and violence.
 He also tweeted that he was "done with trolling" and that it was "time to do the right thing."
-Posobiec has frequently tweeted about the white supremacist white genocide conspiracy theory.
+Posobiec has frequently tweeted about the white genocide conspiracy theory.